-We have the same precertification, preauthorization and concurrent review (which means review of continuing treatment) requirements for non-PPO (within Network Area) services and Out-of-Network area in the United States as we do for PPO (within Network Area).
-See page 48 for details.

-Non-PPO limitation We will limit your benefits if you do not follow all of our authorization processes and your treatment

-Out-of-Network area benefits You pay After the calendar year deductible All covered diagnostic and treatment services contained in a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this Brochure.
+In-Network Area benefits - Non-PPO (continued) Precertification / Preauthorization We have the same precertification, preauthorization and concurrent review (which means review of continuing treatment) requirements for non-PPO (within Network Area) services and Out-of-Network area in the United States as we do for PPO (within Network Area).
+See page 50 for details.
+Non-PPO limitation We will limit your benefits if you do not follow all of our authorization processes and your treatment plan.
+Out-of-Network area k penefits You pay After the calendar year deductible All covered diagnostic and treatment services contained in a treatment plan that we approve.
+The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
 Your cost sharing responsibilities are no greater than for other illnesses or conditions.
 Note: Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-Professional services including: Out-of-Network area professional fees: Individual and group therapy when rendered by covered providers Individual therapy inpatient and outpatient: 20% of the Plan allowance and any difference between our allowance and the billed amount Group therapy inpatient and outpatient: 20% of the Plan allowance and any difference between our allowance and the billed amount Medication management - Note: We cover this under Section 5(a) pharmacological visits, no preauthorization required.
-Out-of-Network area medication management: 20% of the Plan allowance and any difference between our allowance and the billed amount Diagnostic tests including psychological testing Out-of-Network area: 20% of the Plan allowance and any difference between our allowance and the billed amount Services provided by a hospital (including residential treatment center) or other facility Out-of-Network area inpatient facility: \$200 copayment per person per hospital stay (No deductible)
+Professional services includi ing: Out-of-Network area professional fees: Individual and group therapy when rendered by covered providers Individual therapy inpatient and outpatient: 20% of the Plan allowance and any difference between our allowance and the billed amount • Group therapy inpatient and outpatient: 20% of the Plan allowance and any difference between our allowance and the billed amount • Medication management - Note: We cover this under Section 5(a) pharmacological visits, no preauthorization required.
+Out-of-Network area medication management: 20% of the Plan allowance and any difference between our allowance and the billed amount Diagnostic tests including psychological testing Out-of-Network area: 20% of the Plan allowance and any difference between our allowance and the billed amount Services provided by a host or other facility spital (including residential treatment center) Out-of-Network area inpatient facility: \$200 copayment per person per hospital stay (No deductible)